FDA clears Pear Therapeutics' mobile app to help treat opioid abuse

-The reSET-O app is a prescription cognitive behavioral therapy intended to be used in addition to other treatments under the supervision of a health care professional, the FDA said.
+The reSET-O app is a prescription cognitive behavioural therapy intended to be used in addition to other treatments under the supervision of a health care professional, the FDA said.

 More than 72,000 Americans died from drug overdose last year, including illicit drugs and prescription opioids, with President Donald Trump declaring the opioid addiction crisis a public health emergency.